MeVisLab Toolbox Reference

 class ml::TypedCalculateOutputImageHandler< Derived, NumberOfInputImages, VariableType0, VariableType1, VariableType2, VariableType3 >

-A derived class can pass up to 4 VariableType classes as template parameters and assign assigning either variable types or fixed types to the each output and input sub images.
-This configuration is given by an anonymous enum, that you need to provide in your derived handler class (this is due to the template magic that is done underneath, since all this needs to be known at compile time).
+A derived class can pass up to four VariableType classes as template parameters and assign either variable types or fixed types to each output and input subimage.
+This configuration is provided by an anonymous enum that must be included in your derived handler class.
+This is necessary due to the template magic happening underneath, as all of this needs to be known at compile time.

 In addition to that, the class has two static methods:

-which can be called from Module::calculateOutputImageProperties() to setup the datatypes and readonly flags that are known via the static information and to verify if the given datatypes are valid and will work with the VariableTypes that are used (this allows auto-invalidation of the output image, if the current datatype is not supported by the typedCalculateOutputSubImage instantiations).
+These methods can be called from Module::calculateOutputImageProperties() to set up the datatypes and read-only flags based on the static information, and to verify whether the given datatypes are valid and compatible with the VariableTypes used.
+This enables auto-invalidation of the output image if the current data type is not supported by the typedCalculateOutputSubImage instantiations.

-Below follows a simple handler which supports an output and 1 input sub image of the same type:
+Below follows a simple handler that supports one output and one input subimage of the same type:

-// Create handler with 1 input image and MLVariableType0 = StandardTypes.
+// Create handler with one input image and MLVariableType0 = StandardTypes.

 class ExampleHandler : public TypedCalculateOutputImageHandler<ExampleHandler, 1, StandardTypes>